Tags

 With a piercing high-pitched singing voice you’d think Lula Reed might’ve gone into another field of endeavor.

 A dental hygienist.
 A drill press operator.
 Running Ford Motors.
-Maybe a painter if she wanted to follow her artistic bent.
+Maybe a dancer or a painter or a sculptor if she wanted to follow her artistic bent.

 But using THAT voice to try and entice listeners probably wasn’t what her high school guidance counselors would’ve tried steering her into.